 *Radiation sickness

 Low vitamin D is definitely associated with infertility.
 Research shows D supports the production of estrogen in men and women.
 It is one of the fat soluble vitamins, all of which are critical to making your hormones.
-Obesity, PCOS and Diabetes can all affect your ability to conceive.
+Obesity, PCOS and diabetes can all affect your ability to conceive.
 They are all associated with this deficiency.

 A common autoimmune disease that affects fertility is Hashimoto’s, especially when it causes hypothyroid.
 Check to make sure you are not vitamin D deficient.
 Protect yourself from known or unexpected radiation sickness by having adequate vitamin D. Radioactive particles can affect your fertility, especially cesium.